 If you've ever wanted to build a full-stack web app but felt overwhelmed by the maze of JavaScript tooling decisions, Freedom Stack was made for you.
 Created by Cameron Pak — the founder of faith.tools — Freedom Stack is a free, open-source starter kit designed to make web development approachable, efficient, and genuinely fun again.^1

 Now in its third major version, Freedom Stack v3 takes a no-build, no-bundle approach built entirely on Web Standards.
-The stack pairs Hono (a fast, lightweight web framework) with Datastar for hypermedia-driven interactivity, Bknd for backend services like auth, database, and storage, UnoCSS for styling, and Basecoat UI for components — all running on Bun.^2 Previous versions used Astro, Alpine.js, HTMX, and DaisyUI, and the original v1 repo earned over 180 GitHub stars.^3
+The stack pairs Hono (a fast, lightweight web framework) with Datastar for hypermedia-driven interactivity, Bknd for backend services like auth, database, and storage, UnoCSS for styling, and Sensible UI — a semantic CSS component library also created by Cameron — for UI components, all running on Bun.^2 Previous versions used Astro, Alpine.js, HTMX, and DaisyUI, and the original v1 repo earned over 187 GitHub stars.^3

 "Enjoyed learning about Freedom Stack, Cam.
 Really a refreshing take on SaaS boilerplates." — Carl Poppa^1

 Cameron's own journey with Freedom Stack is part of the story — he built the first version after recovering from a seven-month illness, finding that coding with Astro DB felt freeing and fun.
 After exploring Laravel and coming back, he wrote: "I then tasked myself with creating the same exact tool but with Freedom Stack.
 Took one day.
 Deployed with no friction.
-Use what works."^4
+Use what works."^4 He got the spark to code again after God sustained him through the hardest season of his life, healing him spiritually before physically restoring his health.^1

 Notable- Created by Cameron Pak, founder of faith.tools, professing Christian^5

-- v1 repo: 186 GitHub stars, now archived; v3 repo: 30 stars, 119 commits, actively maintained^3
+- v1 repo: 187 GitHub stars, now archived; v3 repo: 34 stars, 137 commits, actively maintained^3

-- Listed in the Astro themes directory^6
+- Listed in the Astro themes directory and Datastar community resources^6

 - Free and open source under MIT license^2